webuild-consortium/wp4-trust-group/task5-participants-certificates-policies/trust-mark-semantics-implementation.md

 ## Conclusion

-This implementation guide provides comprehensive trust mark semantics for both credential issuers and relying parties, with robust collision prevention mechanisms and ATECO-based authorization.
+This implementation guide provides comprehensive trust mark semantics for both Credential Issuers and Relying Parties, with robust collision prevention mechanisms and ATECO-based authorization.
 The key benefits include:

-1. **Collision Prevention**: Prevents bogus credential issuers from claiming authorization for already-assigned credential types
+1. **Collision Prevention**: Prevents bogus Credential Issuers from claiming authorization for already-assigned credential types
 2. **ATECO Integration**: Business purpose validation based on ATECO classifications
 3. **Policy Flexibility**: Support for both additive and subtractive approaches
 4. **Dispute Resolution**: Comprehensive mechanisms for resolving authorization conflicts
 5. **Audit Trail**: Complete logging and monitoring of authorization decisions

-The framework ensures that only authorized entities can issue specific credential types while providing flexible authorization for relying parties based on their business purposes and ATECO classifications.
+The framework ensures that only authorized entities can issue specific credential types while providing flexible authorization for Relying Parties based on their business purposes and ATECO classifications.

 ## References